MasLiang/MasLiang.github.io/index.md

 _(2021.07 - 2021.09)_

-* Served as a Physical Design intern, worked for clock skew analyzing in chiplet level.
+* Served as a Physical Design intern, worked for clock skew analyzing in module level.
 * An interesting tool was developed for visualization of clock skews.

 ### Teaching Experience